AbdelrhmanAli123/Advanced-DevOps-Project/README.md

 - EKS            --> a platform to deploy our application on
 - ECR            --> a private repo to store, push and pull the docker images
 - RDS            --> the Database which we use it with nodejs APP to store and display the IPs stored in
-- secret manager --> used to store RDS credentials
 - route53        --> create a new CNAME recored to point on the ingress url to pass the let's encrypt challenge
 - nginx ingress  --> just an ingress controller !
 - cert-manager   --> k8s opratort to issue trusted TLS certificate